jhsiao12/CMI-PB_Walkthrough/README.md

 ## Walkthrough of Predicting IgG Titers Using Tidymodels Machine Learning

-This repository provides resources for interested students to further learn systems vaccinology and predict patient responses to Pertussis vaccination using basic machine learning.
-Specifically, the following [walkthrough](https://jhsiao12.github.io/CMI-PB_Walkthrough/) provides a tidymodels framework for machine learning prediction of IgG antibody titers against Pertussis toxin (PT) 7 days post-vaccination.
+This repository provides resources for students interested in further exploring systems vaccinology and predicting patient responses to Pertussis vaccination using basic machine learning.
+Specifically, the following [walkthrough](https://jhsiao12.github.io/CMI-PB_Walkthrough/) builds a customizable tidymodels machine learning prediction of IgG antibody titers against Pertussis toxin (PT) 7 days post-vaccination.

-The walkthrough provides guidance and resources to understand basic machine learning using the tidymodels framework.

 **Get started**: directly download the Quarto Document `CMI-PB_Prediction_Walkthrough.qmd` of the step-by-step walkthrough to start modifying and experimenting in Rstudio.
 The rendered HTML version of this Quarto Document, linked above, provides the walkthrough in a more reader-friendly format.